Apply for a Student route (formerly tier 4) visa

 When you register with the police, you are given a Police Registration Certificate.
 If you submit a visa application from within the UK, you must supply this certificate with your documents.
 You do not have to supply a Police Registration Certificate if you apply for your visa from outside the UK.

-You will need a valid passport in order to apply for a Tier 4 visa.
+You will need a valid passport in order to apply for a Student route visa.

-You don't need to submit all of the documentation above with your Tier 4 visa application if your nationality (as stated on your passport) is one of the following:
+You don't need to submit all of the documentation above with your Student route visa application if your nationality (as stated on your passport) is one of the following:

-British national (overseas), Argentina, Australia, Botswana, Brunei, Canada, Chile, Croatia, Hong Kong, Japan, Malaysia, New Zealand, Singapore, South Korea, Taiwan*, Trinidad and Tobago or the USA.
+Argentina, Australia, Bahrain, Barbados, Botswana, Brunei, Cambodia, Canada, Chile, China, Dominican Republic, Indonesia, Japan, Kuwait, Malaysia, The Maldives, Mexico, New Zealand, Qatar, Serbia, Singapore, South Korea, Thailand, Trinidad and Tobago, United Arab Emirates or the USA.

 *Nationals of Taiwan who hold a passport issued by Taiwan that includes the number of the identification card issued by the competent authority in Taiwan.